Heads up: This post includes affiliate links like Amazon ones, so I earn from qualifying purchases (at no cost to you). Thanks for using them 🙂

 I interviewed 3 companies that make fabric scissors and/or sharpen them.
 Here’s their professional advice on how to sharpen fabric scissors and pinking scissors.

 Crafters normally don’t have the specialist tools or training needed to sharpen scissors correctly.
-A big risk when trying to do-it-yourself is sharpening the blades at the wrong angle, flattening the ‘hollow’ in the blades, and nicking them.
+A big risk when trying to do-it-yourself is sharpening the blades at the wrong angle (which differs between each brand), flattening the ‘hollow’ in the blades, and nicking them.

-Generic at-home sharpening tools aren’t a good alternative.
-Fabric scissors need to be sharpened in a specific way.
+Generic at-home sharpening tools are OK, but not ideal, for craft scissors that aren’t your main tool.
 DIY methods that involve cutting through certain materials can blunt and damage scissors.

 - Ernest Wright is a manufacturer of scissors.
 They’ve been in business since 1902!